ephil-ai/ephil.ai/content/project/social-robots-ai/index.md

 # Focal point options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
 # Set `preview_only` to `true` to just use the image for thumbnails.
 image:
- caption: Image created with DALL·E 2 by OpenAI
+ caption: "Image created with [DALL·E 2 by OpenAI](https://openai.com/dall-e-2/) (prompt: a photo of a robot at a Hollywood party)"
- placement: 4
+ placement: 1
- focal_point: Center
+ focal_point: Smart
- preview_only: true
+ preview_only: false

 links:
 #- icon: twitter